 relating the story of the 1983 nuclear war scare between President Ronald

 Reagan and Soviet Premier Yuri Andropov.
+American Rhetoric, another satire, was followed by Luck & Fame are Four Letter Words, a novella.
 Mr. Kelly has also operated several

 restaurants, written and directed a cookery television programme and completed